Jared Dudley

-Jared Anthony Dudley (born July 10, 1985) is an American professional basketball coach and former player who is an assistant coach for the Dallas Mavericks of the National Basketball Association (NBA).
+Jared Anthony Dudley (born July 10, 1985) is an American professional basketball coach and former player who is an assistant coach for the Denver Nuggets of the National Basketball Association (NBA).
 A forward, he played college basketball for the Boston College Eagles.

 Dudley was selected with the 22nd overall pick in the 2007 NBA draft by the Charlotte Bobcats.
 After a season and a half in Charlotte, he was traded to the Phoenix Suns in December 2008.
 He would spend five seasons with the team before being dealt to the Los Angeles Clippers in July 2013.
 In August 2014, he was traded to the Milwaukee Bucks.
 In July 2015, Dudley was traded to the Washington Wizards.
 He made a return to Phoenix in July 2016 and spent another two years with the franchise before being traded to the Brooklyn Nets in July 2018.
 In July 2019, he signed a one-year deal with the Los Angeles Lakers.
 Dudley won an NBA championship with the Lakers in 2020.
 He re-signed with the Lakers in November 2020 before retiring in August 2021 and joining the Mavericks' coaching staff.
+In July 2025 he accepted an offer to become the top assistant coach for the Denver Nuggets.